Psychedelic/plug-docs/docs/getting-started/connect-to-plug.md

 })();
 ```

-Learn more by reading the [Plug button](/getting-started/plug-button) guide!
+You can learn more about this and use a template button implementation by reading our [Plug button](/getting-started/plug-button) guide!
+A ready-to-go "Connect to Plug" button for your app.

 ### isConnected()